 I love programming.
 I'll create stuff for fun outside of work just because I like figuring out problems and the act of creating.
-I also enjoy cars, games, hiking, and going on adventures.
+I also enjoy games, drones, cars, hiking, and going on adventures.

 Conway’s Game of Life is a zero player game that was created by British mathematician John Horton Conway many decades ago.
-The “game” was meant to simulate life with interesting and unpredictable results.
+The game was meant to simulate life with interesting and unpredictable results.
 It has fascinated people time and again with the many patterns that can be found within.
 Now, you can enjoy the Game of Life with our version.
 Born from a hack-a-thon and written in Go, the Game of Life comes alive with bright and vibrant color options.
-Download and start experimenting now!
+Download the Game of Life and start experimenting now!

 The website redesign is finally done, for better or for worse.
 We prefer to think of this as an improvement, despite everything looking relatively the same.
 There has not been a lot of activity around here and we are hoping to see more updates in the near(ish) future.
 The changes to the website platform will allow us to provide updates on our progress without manual hacking of HTML pages, leading to more frequent updates.
 We have some fun ideas for future projects and the hope is that 2019 will provide more free time to work on those projects.
 If there…